 All set to face an interview?
 Is your lucky pair of shoes or shirt ready for the interview day?
 Wait…what about your preparations before an interview?
 Not Done!
 Don’t fret!
 Prepare it now. .

 If this is your first agile role or you are an experienced pro who hasn’t appeared for agile testing interview in ages and need a review, this article will give you an idea of types of questions asked during the interview.
 There is a huge demand for agile project managers and will continue to increase.
 You will have to cope with fierce competition for your dream agile job.
-Following are some of the most commonly asked Agile interview questions:
+Following are some of the Top Agile interview questions and answers:

 Q1.
 Explain Agile Testing?